Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Do I need to sign a contract with my bank for the terminal?

 No, not with most providers.
-Providers such as SumUp, myPOS or Payrexx process the payments themselves (as so-called payment facilitators).
-You do not need a separate acquiring agreement with your main bank.
-The proceeds are paid out to your regular bank account.
+Providers such as SumUp, myPOS or Payrexx process payments themselves (as so-called payment facilitators).
+You do not need a separate acquiring contract with your house bank.
+The payouts are transferred to your regular bank account.

 View detailed response